A Breakdown of the Benefits to Investing in Serviced Apartments

-We all know that the returns, when you’re investing in serviced apartments, are fantastic.
-Today we look at other benefits, including a better tenant profile, an easier exit strategy and the guarantee that your apartment will be kept in a good condition.
+We all know that return on investment, when you're investing in serviced apartments is fantastic but there are other benefits to it as well, including a better tenant profile, an easier exit strategy and the guarantee that your apartment will generally be kept in a good condition.

 Rob: Hi, it's Rob from Property Investments UK, and in today's video we're going to be looking at the benefits of investing in serviced apartments, other than just the high rental yields and income that you can generate from this kind of property.